 Kara Rachel Lavy

-From the time she was born until now, Kara Lavy has lived in four different countries- the United States, Spain, Argentina and Israel- and in eight different cities: New York City, Barcelona, Buenos Aires, Jerusalem, Santa Barbara, San Diego, San Francisco, and Tucson.
+From the time she was born until now, Kara Lavy has lived in four different countries- the United States, Spain, Argentina and Israel- and in nine different cities: New York City, Barcelona, Buenos Aires, Jerusalem, Santa Barbara, San Diego, San Francisco, Tucson, and Scottsdale.
 By experiencing different environments around the world, she developed a strong desire to use the law as a tool to help immigrants, minorities, and other disadvantaged groups of diverse socio-economic backgrounds within the United States.

 Mrs. Lavy is a founding member of Lavy Law.
 She founded Lavy Law with the goal of creating a one-stop law firm for clients who have a case in both, the immigration and criminal courts.
 Due to her unique background practicing both, Criminal and Immigration law, Mrs. Lavy is well positioned to develop a niche practice of Crimmigration and help the most vulnerable sector of the community.A Woman with a Mission